Conversational Commerce agent developer's guide

 • followup_question: Optional.
 The followup_question is displayed.

-• state: This field indicates the state of the response generation (STREAMING or SUCCEEDED).
-You can use this for UI feedback, such as showing a loading indicator until SUCCEEDED.
-More details on this on Step 2b.
-Understanding the Streaming API
+• state: This field indicates the state of the response generation ("STREAMING" or "SUCCEEDED").
+You can use this for user experience feedback, such as showing a loading indicator until "SUCCEEDED".
+More details on this in the next section.

 Understand the streaming API